Project

 `Class#instance`

-Added by sawa (Tsuyoshi Sawada) about 8 years ago.
-Updated over 1 year ago.
+Added by sawa (Tsuyoshi Sawada) over 8 years ago.
+Updated about 2 years ago.

 Status: